The Kiosk

 Who were they?
 Where had they gone?
 Were they still here or had they moved on long ago?

-It always gets me when employees glance back at the camera as reels cover a new venture as part of promotions.
-This was no exception.
+It always gets me when employees glance back at the camera as reels cover a new venture.

-One particular YouTube video that I happened to come across showed forgotten remnants of kiosks that once existed in the same food court.
-Did I walk amongst their midst without ever noticing them?
-Did they have stories to tell too?
+One particular YouTube video I chanced upon showed forgotten remnants of kiosks that once existed at the same food court.

 The person at the counter, whoever he is, is part of something whose outcome I can't read from where I'm sitting.